drcruft/drcruft.github.io/index.md

 - Digital Forensics

 # About
 My thoughts, comments, and views are my own and not representative of my employer or any entity or organization.
-More about me [here](./about.md).